LPS - LIGHTNING

 The best LPS cannot guarantee personal protection, or protection from damage to sensitive electronic equipment.

 Also, it is not a lightning prevention system.

 But scientific reasoning and empirical observation is helping develop higher levels of protection for your highly valuable assets on the water.

 Unfortunately, catamarans are many times more likely to be struck than mono-hulls, but records in the USA, where certain locations are particularly prone to electrical storms (e.g. Florida, where boat ownership is high), show that monohull sailing boats are about 25 times more likely to be struck than motoryachts.

-As we travel the world and fit more LPS systems to superyachts (in Australia, Summer 2016) we learn more about this difficult and elusive art of protecting marine electical systems and personnel from the effects of lightning strike.
+When we could freely travel the world and fit more LPS systems to superyachts, we were learning more and more about this difficult and elusive art of protecting marine electrical systems and personnel from the effects of lightning strike.

-Read our 2016 LPS article on the subject, published in the International Institute of Marine Surveyors (IIMS) in March 2016 (page 38-42).
+Read our LPS article on the subject, published in the International Institute of Marine Surveyors (IIMS) monthly magazine (see pages 38-42).